apache/flink/docs/dev/python/user-guide/table/10_minutes_to_table_api.zh.md

 8> +U(3,19)
 {% endhighlight %}

-This output may be difficult to understand.
-In fact, this is the change logs received by the print sink.
+In fact, this shows the change logs received by the print sink.
-The output format of the change log is:
+The output format of a change log is:
 {% highlight python %}
 {subtask id}> {message type}{string format of the value}
 {% endhighlight %}
-For example, "2> +I(4,11)" means this message comes from the 2nd subtask, and "+I" means it is a insert message. "(4, 11)" is the content of the message.
+For example, "2> +I(4,11)" means this message comes from the 2nd subtask, and "+I" means it is an insert message. "(4, 11)" is the content of the message.
-In addition, "-U" means a retract record (i.e. update-before), which means this message should be deleted or retracted from sink.
+In addition, "-U" means a retract record (i.e. update-before), which means this message should be deleted or retracted from the sink.
-"+U" means this is an update record (i.e. update-after), which means this message should be updated or inserted to sink.
+"+U" means this is an update record (i.e. update-after), which means this message should be updated or inserted by the sink.

-So we can get such a result set from the change logs above:
+So, we get this result from the change logs above:

 {% highlight text %}
 (4, 11)